nauam/Courses/docs/developer/01-plugin-development.md

 **A Note about Scopes and Validation**:

-The user is presented with any `Instance` scoped properties in the QW Control GUI when defining a Job, and any invalid configuration values will present an error when saving the Job.
+The user is presented with any `Instance` scoped properties in the Rundeck GUI when defining a Job, and any invalid configuration values will present an error when saving the Job.
 This includes failing to set a value for a "required" property.
 However, if you have properties that are scoped for `Project` or lower, those properties will not be shown in the GUI.
 In that case, the validation will not be checked for the properties when saving the Job definition, and will only be performed when the plugin is invoked.

 ### Supported Groovy Plugin Types